contrun/wallabag-saver/README.md

 ## About The Project

 This package grow from my own need to continuously move saved articles from pocket to wallabag.
-There are many a few wallabag command line utilites to save url to wallabag, e.g. [Nepochal/wallabag-cli](https://github.com/Nepochal/wallabag-cli), [artur-shaik/wallabag-client](https://github.com/artur-shaik/wallabag-client), [gmolveau/pocket_to_wallabag](https://github.com/gmolveau/pocket_to_wallabag),
+There are a few wallabag command line utilites to save url to wallabag, e.g. [Nepochal/wallabag-cli](https://github.com/Nepochal/wallabag-cli), [artur-shaik/wallabag-client](https://github.com/artur-shaik/wallabag-client), [gmolveau/pocket_to_wallabag](https://github.com/gmolveau/pocket_to_wallabag),